vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 16

-YATİNDRA-MATA-DĪPIKĀ

 [Advent

 memory, of what has previously been experienc- ed (sensed), such as the Holy Place Śrīrangam.”
-(3) The Third is the calling into memory (cons- cious cerebration) such as the bewitching divine Image of Venkateša " (before sensed).
+(3) The Third is the calling into memory (cons- cious cerebration) such as the bewitching divine Image of Venkateśa " (before sensed).
 What is well experienced engenders constant remem- brance.
 Forgetfulness is caused by much time elapsing (after the prior experience) or by sickness etc., which weaken the residua (Sams- kāras).
 "1

 As remembrance (Smrti) is (thus) included in Perception or Sense-evidence,

 51

 This is the Holy Shrine near Trichinopoly, Madras Presidency.
-The traditions say that the Holy Image therein came from Kshirabdhi or Milky Ocean, to Ikshvāku of the Solar Race and bestowed by Šri-Rama on Vibishapa,and install- ed in Srirangam.
+The traditions say that the Holy Image therein came from Kshirabdhi or Milky Ocean, to Ikshvāku of the Solar Race and bestowed by Śri-Rama on Vibishapa,and install- ed in Srirangam.
 For Symbology, see our Lives of Saints and note 24 supra.

 DO

-Or Šrinivasa, the Holy Image on the Hill Tirupati (or Tirumalai), North Arcot District, Madras Presidency.
+Or Śrinivasa, the Holy Image on the Hill Tirupati (or Tirumalai), North Arcot District, Madras Presidency.
 For traditions see Venkata'cala-Māhātmya.
 These are the Arca Forms, vide Pp. 576ff.
 Artha-

 J. R. A. S.